 Associate of Medical Laboratory Technician: Degree Overview

 Research associate's degree programs for aspiring medical laboratory technicians.
-Get information on classroom and clinical courses, educational prerequisites and salary information to make an informed decision about your education.
+Get information on classroom and clinical courses, educational prerequisites and salary potential.

-An associate's degree program in medical laboratory technology helps students develop the skills needed to become medical laboratory technicians.
-A medical laboratory technician's responsibilities range from collecting biological specimens and conducting tests to analyzing test results and developing other test procedures.
+An associate's degree program in medical laboratory technology can help students develop the skills needed to become medical laboratory technicians.
+Their work responsibilities range from collecting biological specimens and conducting tests to analyzing test results and developing other testing procedures.

 The first year of this 2-year program is usually spent in the classroom, learning basic concepts, while the second year entails clinical and laboratory education.
 This program may be offered in various associate's degree formats, such as Associate of Science or Associate of Applied Science.